yeonsoochung/walmart-sales/README.md

   I can modify the filter selections to view the top items within different filter contexts (ex: what are the ).

-I can use the same process to derive insights like this for any of the other stores/states for any time period of interest.
+I can use the same process to derive insights like this for any of the other stores/states for a different time period.

 ### Example: Events Analysis

-The “Events Analysis” page of my report lets you answer questions such as:
+I acknowledge that the "Events Analysis" page of my report is a bit crowded and unintuitive, but I hope the instructions on it are clear.
+This page lets you answer questions such as:

 - Which events see a spike or drop in revenue the week of the event compared to the week before and after it?
 How does this performance compare over the years?
 What does this look like at the state/store level?
 - What categories/departments/items drove this spike or drop in weekly revenue?

 For example, I was able to generate the following insight: There is a notable decrease in revenue during the week of St. Patrick’s Day.
 That week generally saw a decrease in revenue compared to the previous week every year from 2011-2016, aggregated across all stores/states.
 2012-2014 saw drops of more than 10% each year.
 In all six years, the week after the event also saw decreases.
 1. WI stores experience the largest drop in revenue compared to the other states, especially due to Stores WI_2 and WI_3.
-2. Let’s look more closely at the week of St. Patrick’s Day in 2014 for Store WI_2, which saw a 22.55% drop in revenue that week.
+2. Let’s look more closely at the week of St. Patrick’s Day in 2014 for Store WI_2, which saw a 22.55%, or $20,382.75, drop in revenue that week.
 I can use Matrix-3 to see how the categories and departments contributed to the revenue decrease (below is Matrix-2 with the appropriate filters):

   <p align="center">
   <img src="images/events-mtx-3.PNG" alt="Alt text" width="600"/>
   </p>

-3. With the same filter context, I sort Matrix-4 by week-to-week revenue change in ascending order to rank the items whose revenue drop contributed most to total weekly revenue for WI_2.
-This tells me that FOODS_3_444, FOODS_2_266, FOODS_1_096, and FOODS_3_329 made up about 10% of the ($20,382.75) drop in weekly revenue:
+3. With the same filter context, I sort Matrix-4 by week-over-week (WoW) revenue change in ascending order to rank the items whose revenue drop contributed most to total weekly revenue for WI_2.
+This tells me that FOODS_3_444, FOODS_2_266, FOODS_1_096, and FOODS_3_329 made up about 10% of the $20,382.75 drop in weekly revenue:

   <p align="center">
   <img src="images/events-mtx-4.PNG" alt="Alt text" width="600"/>
   </p>

-Of course, an event is often not the only factor behind revenue changes, but this kind of insight would be valuable for business decisions regarding inventory, promotion, and advertising, especially if the dataset provided other relevant data such as those related to promotional campaigns.
+Of course, an event is often not the only factor behind revenue swings, but this kind of insight would be valuable for business decisions regarding inventory, promotion, and advertising, especially if the dataset provided other relevant data such as those related to promotional campaigns.

 ## SNAP Revenue Analysis

 Some brief background info: SNAP benefits are distributed for 10 days every month.
-These dates are the same each month depending on the month.
-For example: CA distributes them over the first 10 days of each month, but TX and WI spread the days out more throughout each month.
+These dates are the same each month depending on the state.
+For example: CA distributes them over the first 10 days of each month, but TX and WI spread the days out more throughout the first half each month.
 From the “SNAP Analysis” page, I want to answer:

 - What is the breakdown of revenue generated on SNAP days vs non-SNAP days?
 What percentage of the revenue comes from food sales on SNAP days vs non-SNAP days?